Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.

 A rare cause of fasting hypoglycemia is a tumor in the pancreas that produces large amounts of insulin.
-In some people, an autoimmune disorder lowers sugar levels in the blood by changing insulin secretion or by some other means.
-Disorders that lower hormone production by the pituitary and adrenal glands (most notably Addison's disease) can cause hypoglycemia.
+In some people, an autoimmune disorder lowers glucose levels in the blood by changing insulin secretion or by some other means.
+Disorders that lower hormone production by the pituitary and adrenal glands (most notably Addison disease) can cause hypoglycemia.
 Other severe diseases, such as kidney or heart failure, cancer, and shock, may also cause hypoglycemia, particularly in a person who is also being treated for diabetes.

-Reaction to Eating:
+Reaction to eating:

 Hypoglycemia can occur after a person eats a meal containing a large amount of carbohydrates if, for some reason, the body produces more insulin than is needed.
 However, this type of reaction is probably rare.
-In some cases, people with normal blood sugar levels experience symptoms that can be confused with hypoglycemia.
+In some cases, people with normal blood glucose levels experience symptoms that can be confused with hypoglycemia.

 After certain types of stomach surgery, such as removal of part of the stomach, sugars are absorbed very quickly, stimulating excess insulin production, which then may cause hypoglycemia.
 Problems with digestion of some sugars (fructose and galactose) and amino acids (leucine) may also cause hypoglycemia if an affected person eats foods containing those substances.

-The body first responds to a fall in the level of sugar in the blood by releasing epinephrine from the adrenal glands.
-Epinephrine stimulates the release of sugar from body stores but also causes symptoms similar to those of an anxiety attack: sweating, nervousness, shaking, faintness, palpitations, and hunger.
-More severe hypoglycemia reduces the sugar supply to the brain, causing dizziness, fatigue, weakness, headaches, inability to concentrate, confusion, inappropriate behavior that can be mistaken for drunkenness, slurred speech, blurred vision, seizures, and coma.
+The body first responds to a fall in the level of glucose in the blood by releasing epinephrine from the adrenal glands.
+Epinephrine stimulates the release of glucose from body stores but also causes symptoms similar to those of an anxiety attack: sweating, nervousness, shaking, faintness, palpitations, and hunger.
+More severe hypoglycemia reduces the glucose supply to the brain, causing dizziness, fatigue, weakness, headaches, inability to concentrate, confusion, inappropriate behavior that can be mistaken for drunkenness, slurred speech, blurred vision, seizures, and coma.
 Severe and prolonged hypoglycemia may permanently damage the brain.
 Symptoms can begin slowly or suddenly, progressing from mild discomfort to severe confusion or panic within minutes.
 Sometimes, people who have had diabetes for many years (especially if tightly controlled) are no longer able to sense the early symptoms of hypoglycemia, and faintness or even coma may develop without any other warning.

-In a person with an insulin-producing pancreatic tumor, symptoms are likely to occur early in the morning after an overnight fast, especially if the sugar stores in the blood are further depleted by exercise before breakfast.
+In a person with an insulin-producing pancreatic tumor, symptoms are likely to occur early in the morning after an overnight fast, especially if the glucose stores in the blood are further depleted by exercise before breakfast.
 At first, people with a tumor usually have only occasional episodes of hypoglycemia, but over months or years, episodes may become more frequent and severe.

 In someone who is known to have diabetes, a doctor may suspect hypoglycemia when symptoms are described.
-The diagnosis may be confirmed when low sugar levels in the blood are measured while the person is experiencing symptoms.
+The diagnosis may be confirmed when low glucose levels in the blood are measured while the person is experiencing symptoms.

 In an otherwise healthy person who does not have diabetes, a doctor is usually able to recognize hypoglycemia based on the symptoms, medical history, a physical examination, and simple tests.

-If use of a drug such as pentamidine or quinine is thought to be the cause of hypoglycemia, the drug is stopped and blood sugar levels are measured to determine if they increase.
+If use of a drug such as pentamidine or quinine is thought to be the cause of hypoglycemia, the drug is stopped and blood glucose levels are measured to determine if they increase.
 If the cause remains unclear, other laboratory tests may be needed.

 If an insulin-producing tumor is suspected, measurements of insulin levels in the blood during fasting (sometimes up to 72 hours) may be needed.
 If the insulin measurements suggest a tumor, the doctor will try to locate it before treatment.

-People prone to hypoglycemia should carry or wear medical identification to inform health care practitioners of their condition
+People prone to hypoglycemia should carry or wear medical identification to inform health care practitioners of their condition.

-The symptoms of hypoglycemia are relieved within minutes of consuming sugar in any form, such as candy, glucose tablets or a sweet drink, such as a glass of fruit juice.
+The symptoms of hypoglycemia are relieved within minutes of consuming sugar in any form, such as candy, glucose tablets, or a sweet drink, such as a glass of fruit juice.
 People with recurring episodes of hypoglycemia, especially those with diabetes, often prefer to carry glucose tablets because the tablets take effect quickly and provide a consistent amount of sugar.
 People with hypoglycemia, whether or not they have diabetes, may benefit from consuming sugar followed by a food that provides longer-lasting carbohydrates (such as bread or crackers).
-When hypoglycemia is severe or prolonged and taking sugar by mouth is not possible, doctors quickly give sugar intravenously to prevent brain damage.
+When hypoglycemia is severe or prolonged and taking sugar by mouth is not possible, doctors quickly give glucose intravenously to prevent brain damage.

 If a drug is causing hypoglycemia, the dose is adjusted or the drug is changed.
 Insulin-producing tumors should be removed surgically.
-However, because these tumors are small and difficult to locate, a specialist should perform the surgery.
+However, because these tumors are small and difficult to locate, a specialist should do the surgery.
 Before surgery, the person may be given a drug such as octreotide or diazoxide to control symptoms.
 Sometimes more than one tumor is present, and if the surgeon does not find them all, a second operation may be necessary.